Louie Louie: International Louie Louie Day

+International Louie Louie Day is significant because it celebrates the power of simplicity and accessibility in the arts.
+With just three chords and a straightforward rhythm, the song became a "rock standard" that almost any amateur musician could learn and perform, making it a foundational piece for the garage band movement of the 1960s.
+Its enduring presence in pop culture, including its famous inclusion in the film Animal House, has made it a symbol of youth, celebration, and the uninhibited spirit of rock and roll.

+The day also highlights the importance of fair compensation for artists.
+Richard Berry famously sold the rights to the song ... missing out on millions in royalties until a legal battle in the late 1980s helped him regain a share of his earnings.
+By observing this day, the music community acknowledges both the creative genius of Berry and the persistence of the performers who turned his composition into a global phenomenon.
+It serves as a reminder that a truly great song can transcend its original genre and era to become a permanent part of the world's musical vocabulary.

 Support for International Louie Louie Day and other "Louie Louie"–related observances is provided by the Louie Louie Advocacy and Music Appreciation Society (LLAMAS) and "Louie Louie" fans worldwide.

 LouieFest

 The City of Tacoma held a summer music and arts festival from 2003 to 2012 in July named LouieFest.
 The event began in 2003 as the "1000 Guitars Festival" and featured a group performance of "Louie Louie" open to anyone with a guitar.
 The event was renamed LouieFest in 2004.
 Members of the Wailers, Kingsmen, Raiders, Sonics and other groups with "Louie Louie" associations regularly made appearances.
 The grand finale each year was the "Celebration of 1000 Guitars" mass performance of "Louie Louie" on the main stage.

 Louie Louie parades

 The largest "Louie Louie" parade, organized by WMMR deejay John DeBella, was held in Philadelphia from 1985 to 1989 with proceeds going to leukemia victims.
 DeBella described it as "a parade for no reason ... and the no reason would be 'Louie Louie'."
 It regularly drew crowds in excess of 50,000, but was ultimately cancelled due to excessive rowdiness.

 Peoria, Illinois claims the longest running "Louie Louie" event, holding an annual "Louie Louie" street party, parade, and festival every year since 1988.